pr2502/ra-multiplex/README.md

 # clients and possibly starts a timeout task. the value must be at least 1.
 gc_interval = 10 # every 10 seconds

-# ip address on which ra-multiplex-server listens
+# ip address and port on which ra-multiplex-server listens
 #
 # the default "127.0.0.1" only allows connections from localhost which is
 # preferred since the protocol doesn't worry about security.